Clair H. Voss: Career

-Following the war, Voss returned to school and earned his law degree from the Marquette University Law School in 1948.
+Following the war, Voss returned to school and earned his Juris Doctor degree from the Marquette University Law School in 1948.
 He practiced law for several years, but, in 1956, took a job as an assistant district attorney in Waukesha County, thus beginning a career in public service that would last the rest of his life.
 In 1960, Voss was elected to a newly created Wisconsin circuit court judgeship in the Waukesha-based 22nd circuit.
 He would earn re-election in 1965, 1971, and 1977, and, when the court system of Wisconsin was reorganized in 1978, he was elected to the newly created Wisconsin Court of Appeals.
 On the Court of Appeals, he was made presiding judge for the Waukesha-based District II.
 Shortly after his arrival on the court, his first wife, Betty, died.
 He then suffered a heart attack, underwent surgery, and was temporarily blind.
 The personal tragedies likely compounded his distaste for the appellate court's work.
 He resigned in 1984, one year before the end of his term.

 The next year, Judge Voss opted to return to the trial bench, running for election to the Wisconsin circuit court in Waukesha County.
 He narrowly defeated incumbent Judge Jess Martinez, Jr., in the April 1985 election, and would go on to win re-election one more time in 1991.
 He retired at the end of his second six-year term in this office, July 31, 1997.

 Personal life and family

 On May 27, 1944, Voss was married to Betty Kivlan, of Evanston, Illinois, in a military chapel in Quantico, Virginia.
 After her death, in 1978, Voss married widow Joanne Foley.
 Voss had three sons and a daughter with Betty Kivlan; Joanne Foley had six children from her first marriage.

 Voss chaired the local affiliations of the American Red Cross and March of Dimes and was active in the American Legion, Veterans of Foreign Wars, Disabled American Veterans and the Legion of Valor of the United States of America, Incorporated.
 He was also active in his local church and coached grade school football and basketball teams.

-Judge Voss died August 10, 1999, in Oconomowoc, Wisconsin.
+Judge Voss died August 10, 1999, in Waukesha, Wisconsin.